How do workers compensation settlements work?

-If the employee decides to go after a larger workers’ compensation settlement, negotiations will take place between the employee, his attorney, and the business owner’s insurance company.
+If the employee decides to pursue a larger workers’ compensation settlement, negotiations will take place between the employee, his or her attorney, and the business owner’s insurance company.

-The employer’s role is very limited, but it’s still a good idea for business owners to facilitate communication between the other parties and stay up-to-date on the negotiations.
-Taking an active role during a workers’ compensation injury settlement can decrease the chance that the employer is named in a workers’ compensation lawsuit later on.
+The employer’s role is very limited, but it’s still a good idea for business owners to facilitate communication between the other parties and stay updated on the negotiations.
+Taking an active role during a workers’ compensation settlement can decrease the chance that the employer is named in a lawsuit later on.

-Before any workers’ compensation settlement is reached, the employee and his attorney calculate what they think the workers’ compensation payout should be.
+Before a settlement is reached, the employee and his or her attorney calculate what they think the workers’ compensation payout should be.
 The settlement should take into account:

-- Balances on hospital bills, ambulance rides, etc.
+- Balances on hospital bills, ambulance rides, and so on

-- The likelihood of future treatments (e.g., surgery)
+- The likelihood of future treatments such as surgery

 - Lost wages or future wage loss